Revere’s Foundry & Copper Mill

 After Paul Revere died in 1818, his son and business partner Joseph Warren Revere ran the thriving mill until his death in 1868.
 Family members remained involved well into the 20th century, including John Revere and his sons William Bacon Revere and Edward H.R.
 Revere.

-Over the years a series of mergers and location changes caused the company to change several times.
+Over the years a series of mergers and location changes caused the company to change its name several times.
 With a merger in 1828, the name had become Revere Copper Company.
 Another merger in 1900 created the Taunton-New Bedford Copper Company, located in New Bedford, Massachusetts.
 Paul Revere’s original mill property in Canton was sold by 1909.
 In 1928, the company merged with businesses from four states to create a conglomerate that took the name Revere Copper and Brass, Inc. in 1929.
 By 1938, the ingenious copper-clad cookware “Revere Ware” (the logo of which included the company’s founding date, 1801) was invented at Revere’s manufacturing division in Rome, NY.
 At the time of its 150th Anniversary in 1951, Revere Copper and Brass, Inc. was the country’s oldest and largest independent copper fabricator with divisions throughout the country.
 By 1980, the copper fabricating facilities were reorganized into a new subsidiary – Revere Copper Products, Inc.

 Today, Revere Copper Products, Inc. is a smaller employee-owned company, still located in Rome, NY, where it produces a wide range of copper and copper alloy mill materials.
 The company no longer makes or owns “Revere Ware” (see www.World Kitchen.com).
 The endurance of Revere Copper Products, Inc. serves as a reminder of the copper work that Paul Revere knew so well, and of the value of the name Revere as an indicator of high quality, reliability, and ingenuity.